romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how do you correctly configure a workflow to only execute a job when a previous job has failed?
+Q: In GitHub Actions, how do you correctly configure a workflow to only execute a job when a previous job has failed?
 <details><summary>Show the answer</summary><p>

 - **Use the needs keyword with if: failure() condition, like needs: job1 and if: failure() in the job definition**